 Mistake #4: Not Enforcing ID Requirements

 A small retail store may have dozens of employees on board, while the number may be in the hundreds for a large chain.
-Not enforcing ID authentication requirements can land you in a fix because unauthorized people may pose as employees and pilfer your assets and stock.
+Not enforcing ID authentication requirements can land you in a fix because unauthorized people may pose as employees and steal your assets and stock.

 Mistake #5: Lack of a Screening Policy